Congratulations on Your Engagement!

 6. Rehearsal: Rehearsals are usually scheduled the evening before the ceremony.
 Please have the wedding party arrive early so that the rehearsal starts on time.
 The rehearsal should not last more than one hour.
 If any member of the wedding party comes to the rehearsal or wedding service obviously under the influence of alcohol or drugs, the pastor may refuse to perform the ceremony.

 7. Getting dressed: We have designated two rooms in different parts of the church for dressing purposes.
-The men’s dressing area is in the Youth Room above the office.
-The woman’s dressing area is in the Fireside room attached to the fellowship hall.
+Their is one in the Youth Room above the office.
+The second is in the Fireside room attached to the fellowship hall.
 Please use these designated rooms only for dressing.

 8. Bringing items to the church: We ask that you do not bring or leave items associated with the wedding or the reception to the church earlier than the day of your rehearsal.
 Please be sure to pick up all of your things after the wedding.
 Good Shepherd cannot assume responsibility for any items left at the church.